jpdery/moobile-core-doc/Source/Classes/Control/ActivityIndicator.md

 Name                 | Description
 -------------------- | -----------
-`activity-indicator` | Defines the element that act as an activity indicator.
+`activity-indicator` | Defines an element acting as a [Moobile.ActivityIndicator](../Control/ActivityIndicator.md) control.
 Use the `data-activity-indicator` property to specify a subclass instead.

+#### Examples:

+Creating a [Moobile.ActivityIndicator](../Control/ActivityIndicator.md) control using the `data-role` attribute of an element:

+	<div data-role="activity-indicator"></div>

+Creating a [Moobile.ActivityIndicator](../Control/ActivityIndicator.md) control using the `data-role` attribute of an element and specifying a subclass:

+	<div data-role="activity-indicator" data-activity-indicator="MyActivityIndicatorSubclass"></div>

 Events {#events}
 --------------------------------------------------------------------------------